learn-co-curriculum/react-component-lifecycle-overview/README.md

 #### Updating lifecycle methods

-Not called on initial render, but always called whenever a subsequent re-render is triggered:
+Not called on initial render (except for `static getDerivedStateFromProps()`, as noted in the table above), but always called whenever a subsequent re-render is triggered:

 | Method            | current props and state | prevProps | prevState | nextProps |  nextState | Can call `this.setState` | Called when?               | Used for                                                                                    |
 |:-------------------------:|:---------:|:---------:|:----------------------:|:-------------------------------------------------------:|:--------------------------------------------------------------------------------:|:---------:|:---------:|:----------------------:|